Skip to content

 CARE & MAINTENANCE

-Like Superman’s suit, hot-dip galvanising a mild (mannered) steel frame not only looks the business, it provides an extra layer of protection from corrosion.
-We offer a galvanised finish on some of our steel products specified for use in extreme environmental conditions, or for those seeking an industrial vibe.
+Hot-dip galvanising a mild steel frame provides an extra layer of protection from corrosion.
+We offer a galvanised finish on some of our steel products specified for use in extreme environmental conditions, or for those seeking an industrial aesthetic.

 For the technically inclined and detail-oriented, here are some fun facts about a galvanised steel finish: